The Peru Table logo — a colonial portal framing a set tableTHE PERU TABLE / Lima

 Every street has a blueprint.

-Lima is the culinary capital of the Americas — and one of its great architectural cities.
-On this walk you taste both at once: what's on the plate, and the casonas, balconies and patios around it.
+Lima is the culinary capital of the Americas — and its historic centre is a UNESCO World Heritage site.
+On this walk you taste both at once: what's in the glass, and the palaces, balconies and tiled patios around it.
 That's what happens when your host is an architect.

 A taste of the walk